AshleyPoole/ssllabs-api-wrapper/README.md

 public Analyze Analyze(string host, Publish publish, ClearCache clearCache, FromCache fromCache, All all)
 ```

 The wrapper also contains an overloaded Analyze method which only requires the host parameter.
-Internal is uses the following paramter options - Publish.Off, ClearCache.On, FromCache.Ignore, All.On.
+Internal is uses the following parameter options - Publish.Off, ClearCache.On, FromCache.Ignore, All.On.
 ```C#
 public Analyze Analyze(string host)
 ```